wandb/docs/docs/guides/hosting/iam/identity_federation.md

 :::

 :::note
-For the purpose of this document, we'll use the terms `identity provider` and `JWT issue` interchangeably.
+For the purpose of this document, the terms `identity provider` and `JWT issuer` will be used interchangeably.
 Both refer to one and the same thing in the context of this capability.
 :::

 ## JWT issuer setup